 Calbourne Mill is visited by some families but is somewhat more serene and quiet than most attractions.

-There's a water mill (so you can buy your muesli), pottery related activities, a small war museum, 'rural museums', punts, croquet, petanque, lego tables and a giant chalkboard.
+There are pottery related activities, a small war museum, punts, croquet, petanque, lego tables and a giant chalkboard.

-There's a water mill (so you can buy your muesli), pottery related activities, a small war museum, 'rural museums', punts, croquet, petanque, lego tables and a giant chalkboard.
+There are pottery related activities, a small war museum, punts, croquet, petanque, lego tables and a giant chalkboard.

 Board game cafes are usually a mix of hardcore gamers playing some exceedingly complicated game about the Russian Revolution...alongside a family falling out over a game of Snakes and Ladders.